QuantEcon/SimpleDifferentialOperators.jl/docs/src/derivations.md

 where $L^T$ is the transpose of $L$ and $g$ is an $M$-vector whose element is $g(x_i)$ such that $\sum_{i=1}^M g(x_i) = 1$.

 #### Full dynamics of distributions
 One can also solve the full PDE in KFE equation, given an initial distribution $g(x, 0)$.
-After discretization, note that \eqref{eq:kfe} can be rewritten as
+After discretization, note that the KFE can be rewritten as

 ```math
 \dot{g}(t) = L^T g(t)